walefolarin0-glitch/devops-micro-internship-pravinmishra/week-01-success-mindset/assignment-01-mindset-os.md

 Looking back, my greatest achievement was never a job title or a certification.
 It was proving to myself that with a strong foundation, consistent effort, and a commitment to lifelong learning, I could build a career that creates lasting impact.

+P.S.
+This post is a part of DevOps Micro Internship with Agentic AI Cohort-3 by Pravin Mishra.
+You can start your DevOps journey by joining this Discord community ( https://discord.pravinmishra.com/ ).

 ### Public Link

 https://www.linkedin.com/posts/wale-folarin-956b6022a_devops-cloudcomputing-aws-activity-7477818083470966784-_P6r?utm_source=share&utm_medium=member_desktop&rcm=ACoAADl6z1IBZjWVdPX--51VXY7TxU7dXOVzE3c